oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-27-result-object.md

 - `"none"`: The concept of "severity" does not apply to this result because the `kind` property ([sec](#result-object--kind-property)) has a value other than `"fail"`.

-> EXAMPLE: In this example, the tool reports an opportunity to improve the code.
+> EXAMPLE 1: In this example, the tool reports an opportunity to improve the code.
 >
 > ```json
 > "results": [